Frère Jacques: First publication

 AllMusic states that the earliest version of the melody is on a French manuscript circa 1780 (manuscript 300 in the manuscript collection of the Bibliothèque Nationale in Paris).
 The manuscript is titled "Recueil de Timbres de Vaudevilles", and the Bibliothèque Nationale estimates that it was written between 1775 and 1785.
 The "Frère Jacques" melody is labelled "Frère Blaise" in this manuscript.

 Sheet music collector James Fuld (1916–2008) states that the tune was first published in 1811, and that the words and music were published together in Paris in 1869.
 An earlier publication in 1825 included the words together with a description of the melody in solfège, but not in musical notation.
-The words and music appear together in Recreations de l'enfance: Recueil de Rondes avec Jeux et de Petites Chansons pour Faire Jouer, Danser et Chanter les Enfants avec un Accompagnement de Piano Très-Facile by Charles Lebouc, which was first published in 1860 by Rouart, Lerolle & Cie. in Paris.
+The words and music appear together in Récréations de l'enfance: Recueil de rondes avec jeux et de petites chansons pour faire jouer, danser et chanter les enfants avec un accompagnement de piano très-facile by Charles Lebouc, which was first published in 1860 by Rouart, Lerolle & Cie. in Paris.
 This book was very popular and was republished several times, so many editions exist.

 French musicologist Sylvie Bouissou has found some evidence that composer Jean-Philippe Rameau had written the music.
 A manuscript at the French National Library contains "Frère Jacques" among 86 canons, with Rameau listed as author.

 In 1926, the tune was used in a patriotic anthem written by officers of the Chinese Whampoa Military Academy, "Revolution of the Citizens" (國民革命歌).